DanielRamosAcosta/docker-nginx-php-fpm-example/README.md

 ### PHP FPM service

-It uses multi-stage for downloading dependencies, and then copies the result into the `php:7.3-fpm-alpine` image.
+It uses multi-stage for downloading dependencies and then copies the result into the `php:7.3-fpm-alpine` image.

 ### Nginx service